-When you spend a lot of time cooking in the kitchen during the holidays, sometimes it’s nice to make something EASY for a change, am I right?
+When you spend a lot of time in the kitchen, sometimes it’s nice to make something EASY for a change, am I right?

-Aside from the fact that this no-bake chocolate pie is so good, your family and guests will be fighting over the last piece, this healthy dessert is also:
+Aside from the fact that this chocolate pie recipe is so good that your family and guests will also be fighting over the last piece, this healthy dessert is also:

 - Dairy-free, egg-free, and easily gluten-free